-Convenient and timesaving the dishwasher is one of those appliances that makes chores a bit easier, as lets face it, who wants to do the dishes when you have a dishwasher!
-With that in mind, take a look at some handy tips for your dishwasher.
+Convenient and timesaving, the dishwasher is one of those appliances that makes chores a bit easier.
+Let’s face it, who wants to do the dishes when you have a dishwasher?
+With that in mind, let’s take a look at some handy tips for using your appliance effectively and efficiently!

 Scrape food off dishes

 You might not have to prewash dishes every time you load them but it’s a good idea to scrape most of the food off, to stop food deposits building up.
 It also means that there is less of a chance of food staying on dishes after the cycle has finished.

 It’s tempting to put all your dishes in the dishwasher but not all items are dishwasher safe and you could end up damaging them.
 Always check if items have a dishwasher safe label if unsure.
 Items made out of wood, copper and cast-iron are best to avoid.
 Most non-stick pans claim to be dishwasher safe but are best to wash by hand to stop damage to the coating.
 Be cautious with delicate glassware and refer to the manufacturer’s advice.

 It’s important to clean your dishwasher so it keeps working efficiently.
 Food builds-up and grease gets collected if it’s not cleaned and it can create problems such as strong odours and blockages, leading to dirty dishes.
 If you live in a hard water area it’s important to descale your dishwasher too, to stop limescale developing.